-Kalisch's consensus capacity was such that he obtained support from 34 out of 43 private sector organizations.
+Kalisch's capacity to build consensus was such that he obtained support from 34 out of 43 private sector organizations.
 By this point, Francisco Barrio of the PAN had replaced Fernando Baeza of the PRI as governor.
 Francisco Barrio represented the first opposition government in 70 years.
 Barrio came from the private sector and was a very important leader of Chihuahua's democratization process.
 He took Kalisch's initiative to the congress and it was accepted.
-The decree would last for six years and the Fideicomiso del Empresariado Chihuahuense was established.
+The decree would last for six years and the Fideicomiso del Empresariado Chihuahuense (Chihuahuan Business Trust) was established.

 One of the main risks perceived at that time was the incorrect use of Trusts due to corruption and old practices, but once again, the government accepted the administration of the money by businessmen.
 Because the current governor and congress approved this collaboration, there was a fear that subsequent governments might not accept sharing a part of what was traditionally public sector domain.
-Finally, there was the risk was that renewal of the decree that provided the Trusts was tied to political approval.
+Finally, there was the risk was that renewal of the decree that provided the Trusts would be tied to political approval.

-Once the mechanism for collecting Trusts was approved, more difficult questions arose:.
-How were the Trusts to be distributed?
+Once the mechanism for collecting funds for the Trust was approved, more difficult questions arose: How were the funds to be distributed?
 And who would be the beneficiaries?
-It was decided that the Trust would be a banca de segundo piso; the Board would evaluate requests from civil society organizations and upon acceptance of their projects, the Board would grant them Trusts.
+It was decided that the Trust would operate as a banca de segundo piso (a second level or "wholesale" bank); the Board would evaluate requests from civil society organizations and upon acceptance of their projects, the Board would grant them funds.
 The idea was to "help the ones already helping".
 So there we have another bridge: businessmen and civil society organizations working together.